What is the Ultimate Canon Portrait, Wedding and Events Camera for 2018?

 Affordable Full Frame Camera with the Latest Technology

 The Canon EOS 5D-series made full frame imaging sensor-format cameras affordable and the Canon EOS 6D-series models took that affordability to another level.
 For a moderate price, the 6D-series cameras deliver full frame image quality greatness and, in addition to having the most-needed features, the 6D Mark II brings many of the latest technologies with it.
+Unfortunately, dual memory card slots is not a feature of the 6D Mark II, making it a less ideal choice as the primary camera for weddings.

 A Really Good Camera at a Modest Price

 When you want a really good camera but do not want to pay the price for a full frame model, the 80D is probably the right option for your portrait needs.
 The size of this camera makes it easy to handle and the bright, large viewfinder is very nice to look through.
 The 80D's overall great performance and huge feature set make it the ideal choice for a huge number of people.
+However, like the 6D Mark II,the 80D does not feature dual memory cards lots.

 Just as important as the camera are the lenses used on it.
 The Portrait Lens Recommendations and Wedding Lens Recommendations will help you select the right lens for your portrait, wedding and event cameras.